-All writers and authors have niggling questions while writing and while publishing their book with regard to copyright.
-What is copyright, how to get a copyright for books in India, am i impinging on the copyright of someone else’s book, when does copyright for books apply, does copyright benefit the author and many more questions.
-We answer the 23 most relevant questions from the very basic to the more difficult to find answers, on top of every author’s mind.
+All writers and authors have niggling questions while writing and publishing their books, about copyright.
+What is copyright, how to get a copyright for books in India, am I impinging on the copyright of someone else’s book, when does the book copyright apply, does copyright benefit the author and many more questions.
+We answer the 23 most relevant questions, from the very basic to the more challenging to find answers, on top of every author’s mind.

 1. What is copyright?
 What is the meaning of copyright?

 Copyright is a right given by law to the authors of literary work.
-It includes the right of reproduction, communication, adaptation and translation of the work.
+It includes the right to reproduce, communication, adaptation and translation of the work.

 2. What is joint authorship?

-“Joint authorship” is when a work is produced by two or more authors.
+“Joint authorship” is when two or more authors produce a work.